We answer any questions you might have relating to Aesthetics Awards entry, judging, ceremony and sponsorship

 The Aesthetics Awards – dubbed ‘The Oscars of Aesthetics’ – brings together leading aesthetic professionals for an evening of networking, recognition, celebration and entertainment.
 As the most well-recognised, longest-serving and prestigious awards event of its kind in the UK, the Aesthetics Awards is a not-to-be-missed event.
 You can enjoy a three-course meal, a celebrity host, professional photographs, and a great chance to network and have fun with your colleagues/peers!

 You are able to purchase single tickets, or reserve tables of 10 for your team.
-To book tickets and reserve tables for the Aesthetics Awards, you can do so on our website here, or by contacting our sales team firstname.lastname@example.org
+Tickets will be available to book in July 31 2022.
+To book tickets and reserve tables for the Aesthetics Awards, you can do so on our website here, or by contacting our sales team firstname.lastname@example.org.

-The Early-bird offer will be available until December 31, after which an individual ticket will be £320 + VAT and a table of 10 will cost £3,050 + VAT.
-Tickets will sell out, so to be a part of the aesthetics community, be sure to secure your place at the Aesthetics Awards 2022 as soon as possible!
+The Early-bird offer will be available until December 31st.
+Tickets will sell out, so to be a part of the aesthetics community, be sure to secure your place at the Aesthetics Awards 2023.

 Yes, you are able to get a refund for your Aesthetics Awards ticket by contacting email@example.com, and we will process this for you.
 Please note that this is the only way to gain your refund, and you are unable to sell your ticket to colleagues or peers.

 No, you will not need to bring a physical ticket to the Aesthetics Awards to gain entry to the event.
-However, you must ensure that you have submitted the correct names and details of all individuals in your party prior to the event.
+However, you must ensure that you have submitted the correct names and details of all individuals in your party, as well as their dietary requirements, prior to the event.

-This year’s event will be at the glamourous Royal Lancaster London Hotel, after the second day of the Aesthetics Conference and Exhibition on March 12 .
-We recommend you spend March 11 and 12 learning, and the evening of the 12th networking and celebrating another fabulous year.
+This year’s event will be held after the second day of the Aesthetics Conference and Exhibition on March 11.
+The Ceremony will take place at the dazzling Grosvenor House, in the heart of London.
+We recommend you spend March 10 and 11 learning, and the evening of the 11th networking and celebrating another fabulous year.

 The Aesthetics Conference and Exhibition will finish at 4pm on Saturday, leaving enough time for you to travel and get yourself all dolled up before the Awards drinks reception, which starts at 6:30pm.